Stonewall Community Development Corporation

 RESEARCH AND DEVELOPMENT: SCDC will build on the success of our initial survey through ongoing research and development, with field data collection built into all of our activities.
 The goals are to:

-1. Create a NYC-specific evidence-based platform of knowledge from which to model potential building projects. as well as attendant senior services delivery and clinical eldercare specific to the unique needs of LGBTQ+ seniors, housed within our buildings
+Create an NYC-specific evidence-based platform of knowledge from which to model potential building projects. as well as attendant senior services delivery and clinical eldercare specific to the unique needs of LGBTQ+ seniors, housed within our buildings

-4. Enforce a standard of LGBTQ+ and aging cultural competency that must be met by all applicants, vendors and service providers
+Enforce a standard of LGBTQ+ and aging cultural competency that must be met by all applicants, vendors, and service providers

 PARTNER NETWORKS: SCDC has already made significant progress in building two critical partner networks:

-1. Building Development: Developers, financiers, architects and government policy agents.
+Building Development: Developers, financiers, architects, and government policy agents.

-2. Health & Wellness: Medical providers, social service organizations, homecare providers, community-based organizations
+Health & Wellness: Medical providers, social service organizations, home care providers, community-based organizations

 We are identifying and convening the thought leaders within these networks.
 This “brain trust” helps SCDC process the data we are mining and helps us develop solutions and innovations that can bridge policy gaps and identify service priorities